Alto Flugelhorn

 Dynasty II French horn bugle

 The French horn bugle was one of the standards of the DCI hornline in the 2-valve era, partly because it unlocked a lot of the missing pitches the mellophones had.
-Because of this octave lower construction, it is the only kind of bugle that really never needed 3 valves on the field.
+Because it was built an octave lower than other mid-voice bugles, it was the only kind of bugle that really never needed 3 valves on the field.
 The lowest chromatic pitch (sounding E3) on a 2-valve “Frenchie” is far below what you would see in a typical drum corps French horn book.

-However, that octave lower construction meant it was nearly as long as a single F horn, which meant it was very easy to crack notes on while running across a football field.
-But is it useful off the field?
+However, because the French horn bugles were nearly as long as a single F horn, they were very easy to crack notes on while running across a football field.
+But are they useful off the field?

 Low Alto Bugle